groupdocs-editor/GroupDocs.Editor-for-.NET/README.md

 ##GroupDocs.Editor for .NET

-GroupDocs.Editor is a lightweight library that allows you to merge and diff two versions of a document.
-Supported file formats include: PDF, DOC, DOCX, XLS, XLSX, PPT, PPTX, ODT, TXT, HTML.
+GroupDocs.Editor for .NET is a lightweight component that allows to edit multiple document formats in form of HTML.
+The editor can both translate source document into html and save edited html into source document format.
+Supported file formats include: Microsoft Word, Microsoft Excel, Microsoft PowerPoint, PDFs and more.

 ##GroupDocs.Editor Structure